Use AWS-Vault to manage access to AWS

 aws-vault login prod

-You will be prompted for your local Keystore password, your MFA code, and then the AWS console will open and you will automatically assume the role configured in myprofile_admin.
+You will be prompted for your local Keystore password, and your MFA code, and then the AWS console will open, and you will automatically assume the role configured in myprofile_admin.

 Top Q&A for AWS-Vault